cultureandempire/cultureandempire.github.io/cande.md

 The US State Department [documents](http://2001-2009.state.gov/p/inl/rls/rpt/90561.htm) the eradication of opium production under the Taliban, down to 8,000 hectares in 2001 from 91,000 hectares in 1999.
 And then, the explosive rise [to 165,000 hectares by 2006](http://www.state.gov/cms_images/opium_poppy1986_2006.jpg), after the US-led invasion ended the Taliban's prohibition.

 The Spider clearly does not consider drug lords as dangerous as hackers.
-It seems implausible that if it can track Tor websites like Silk Road, it cannot track billions of dollars of money slushing around the world's financial system.
+It seems implausible that if it can track Tor websites like Silk Road, it cannot track billions of dollars of money flowing through the world's bank accounts.
 After all, the Spider is so close to the world's financial system that it treats an attack on www.paypal.com like an attack on www.cia.gov.

 It seems credulous to accept that we're losing the war on drugs by accident.
-We sent armies around the world to hunt down a few men in cave, after 3,000 people died on September 11th.
+We sent armies around the world to hunt down a few men in a cave, after 3,000 people died on September 11th.
 Overdoses from dangerous drugs like cocaine were the leading cause of death in the US in 2010, [killing 38,329 people](http://www.hightimes.com/read/drug-overdoses-number-one-cause-death-us-2010).
 Drugs are as dangerous as they are profitable.

 The Afghan opium trade [reached $70 billion](http://www.khaama.com/annual-value-of-afghan-opium-trade-reach-70-billion-206) by 2013.
 The street value of that heroin is orders of magnitude higher.
 Afghanistan is only one of many zones of drug production.
 The volume of money that the drug trade represents is truly astounding.